instructure/instructure-ui/packages/ui-overlays/src/Modal/README.md

 > Setting the `variant` prop to `"inverse"` will result in a dark version of Modal, useful for displaying media. *Note that the `inverse` Modal does not currently support text or form input content.*

-**If you are displaying small, relatively uniform images or videos inside Modal, the default settings should work well.** ModalBody will expand to the height of the media you're displaying.
+**If you are displaying small, relatively uniform images or videos inside Modal, the default settings should work well.** Modal.Body will expand to the height of the media you're displaying.
 If there is overflow, scrollbars will be available.

 ```js
 ---